blaze/blaze/docs/source/expr-compute-dev.rst

        apply = compute(t.apply, {t.child: df})
        return apply[predicate]

-The goal is that this approach is highly modular and allows interpretation systems to be built up as a collection of small pieces.
+This approach is modular and allows interpretation systems to be built up as a collection of small pieces.
 One can begin the construction of a new backend by showing Blaze how to perform each individual operation on a new data type.
-For example here is a start on a new PyTables
+For example here is a start of a backend for PyTables:
-backend:

 .. code-block:: python

    @dispatch(Selection, tb.Table)
-   def compute_one(sel, t):
+   def compute_one(expr, data):
-       s = eval_str(sel.predicate)  # produce string like 'amount < 0'
+       s = eval_str(expr.predicate)  # Produce string like 'amount < 0'
-       return t.read_where(s)       # use PyTables read_where method
+       return data.read_where(s)     # Use PyTables read_where method

    @dispatch(Head, tb.Table)
+   def compute_one(expr, data):
+       return data[:expr.n]          # PyTables supports standard indexing

+    @dispatch(Column, tb.Table)
-   def compute_one(h, t):
+    def compute_one(expr, data):
-       return t[:h.n]
+        return data.col(expr.column) # Use the PyTables .col method

-The intention is that these are isolated enough from Blaze to be easy for new developers to write.
+These small functions are isolated enough from Blaze to be easy for new developers to write, even without deep knowledge of Blaze internals.

 Compute Traversal